 We do not sell, rent or trade your personal information to third parties for marketing purposes.
-We may, however, pass your primary contact details (email address and phone number) to a trusted third party who may be better placed to provide the services.
+We may, however, pass your primary contact details (email address and phone number) to a trusted third party who you have asked us to provide your details to.

 Where your personal information is disclosed to any of our outsourced service providers for these purposes, they will only have access to the information needed to perform their functions, and our contractual arrangements with them do not permit them to use your personal information for their own purposes.
-We also take reasonable steps to help ensure that they will keep the information secure and confidential and that they will process it in compliance with the Act.
+We also take reasonable steps to help ensure that they will keep the information secure and confidential and that they will process it in compliance with applicable data protection legislation.

 We may also use and disclose information in aggregate (so that no individuals are identified) for marketing and strategic development purposes or use and analyse the information we collect so that we can administer, support, improve and develop our business.
 For example, we may inform them that 500 men aged under 30 have clicked on their advertisement on any given day.